YEAR THREE – DS3.7

 Tutors: John Zhang and David Porter

-John Zhang is a practicing architect and a research academic.
-He has recently completed a PhD at the Royal College of Art on the topic of contemporary Chinese architecture.
+John Zhang is an architect and academic.
+Before setting up his own studio, John was an associate at award winning practice DSDHA, where he remains a research collaborator.
+He holds a PhD from the at the Royal College of Art on the topic of contemporary Chinese architecture.

-San Yuan Li in Beijing, and Somers Town in London, are both communities living in the shadows of major infrastructures.
-Their proximity to significant highways or railway hubs offers an appearance of connection, but in fact belies a sense of isolation.
-The central location of these enclaves and the low income status of their residents make them particularly vulnerable to the negative effects of top-down ‘urban renewal’.
-The proximity of infrastructure adds further pressure, both in terms of physical constraints, and the social and economic consequences, where the strong identity of existing communities must confront the spatial needs of transient and newly arriving demographics.
+This year DS3.7 will be exploring how, under the pressure of urban densification, existing communities and new arrivals can come together to form new, sustainable and meaningful collectives.
+San Yuan Li in Beijing, and New Cross in London, are both locations at the junctures of overlapping communities.
+The central locations of these enclaves and the constitution of their residents make them particularly vulnerable to the social and economic consequences of top-down ‘urban renewal’, where the strong identity of existing communities must confront the spatial needs of transient and newly arriving demographics.
 So what are the futures of these urban enclave?
 In many ways, Beijing and London are cautionary tales for each other.
 There are many lessons these two cities can learn from each other, and that’s what we as a studio intend to do.